Specializing in Four Therapy Focus Areas:

 During the second session, Jennifer will provide information as an Integrative Medicine Practitioner if desired and how ADHD might relate to overcoming anxiety worry and fear.
 She can also review information about medication, executive function skill building, and Health and Wellness balance with ADHD.
 If any strong concerns are identified during the evaluation process, you will be informed.
 Recommendations may include referrals for mental health treatment or other services.

-Psychological Testing for Bariatric Surgery
+Psychological Testing for Bariatric Surgery & Therapy

 What to Expect During Evaluation